kkufaas/Micro_OS_5_Virtual_Memory/doc/project2-assignment.md

 The synchronization primitives are meant for in-kernel threads only and need not be implemented as system calls.
 They need to deal with the PCB data structures to block and unblock threads.
 An important step is to figure out how to queue blocked threads.
-Although it is easy to implement the synchronization primitives in the way that would works with a preemptive scheduler, it is not required in this project.
+Although it is feasible to implement the synchronization primitive in a way that would works with a preemptive scheduler, it is not required in this project.

 Finally, once all this is up and running you should measure the overhead (time used) of context switches in your system.
 To do this you can use